 Invoked pretty amusingly in A Charlie Brown Christmas, when there's a commercial break right after Lucy's rant about being kissed by Snoopy.
 When the show comes back, she's still running and screaming.
 If you don't watch it on YouTube or a DVD, you'll wind up with the feeling that she was running around screaming the whole time you were gone, and Charlie Brown's irritated expression becomes that much funnier.

-In the pilot episode of the show of The Venture Brothers, the Monarch drops a fake meteor filled with henchmen on the Venture compound hoping the Ventures would investigate and end up overpowered.
-However, the meteor lands once the gang is leaving and the henchmen can't get the door open.
+In the pilot episode of the show of The Venture Bros., the Monarch drops a fake meteor filled with henchmen on the Venture compound hoping the Ventures would investigate and end up overpowered.
+However, the meteor lands with the door facing the ground once the gang is leaving leaving the henchmen trapped inside.
 In "Twenty Years to Midnight" there was originally going to be a scene where the Ventures finally find the meteor and the now dead henchmen inside, but it ended up on the cutting room floor.
 For all we know, they never found the thing.

 An episode of Adventure Time ends with Finn and Jake being buried under a mountain of baby spiders that are literally gushing out of their mother's backside.
 This had been going on for a full minute or two as the episode wrapped up, with no loss in momentum.
 While the show doesn't quite have Negative Continuity, ending gags like this tend to be left unexplained, leaving us to wonder just how long they were trapped there, and whether the mother ever stopped giving birth.